 What does it mean when your pup starts losing hair?
 How worried should you be if you find a bald spot on your dog’s tail?
 We’ll take a deep dive into what dog hair loss means, what you can do to treat it, and when you should see the vet for a bald patch in your pup’s fur.

 Fungal, bacterial, and parasitic infections can all cause hair loss.
 Because some infections require specific treatments, it’s best to see your vet if you think your pooch may have an infection.
 In addition to hair loss, your pup may emit a strange odor, suffer from thickened skin, have pustules, or scratch incessantly.

 If your pup is experiencing hair loss coupled with lethargy, increased urination, thirst, and appetite, they may have Cushing’s disease.
 Caused by an overproduction of cortisol by the adrenal glands, Cushing’s disease can become a life-threatening endocrine problem if left unchecked.
 You should take your dog to the vet as quickly as possible if you suspect they have Cushing’s disease.
 Some dog breeds are more likely to develop Cushing’s, so it’s good to read up on your pup’s breed to know what to expect.

-Just like human senior citizens, older pups tend to spend a lot of time lazing about in their favorite spot.
+Just like human senior citizens, older dogs tend to spend a lot of time lazing about in their favorite spot.
 While our senior buddies have totally earned the right to rest and relax, sometimes living a sedentary lifestyle leads to pressure sores.
 As the name would suggest, a pressure sore is caused by an uneven distribution of body weight (i.e. excess pressure) on certain spots on the body, causing hair loss and open wounds.

 If you notice symptoms of facial swelling, severe itching, widespread redness, or breathing difficulty, take your dog to the vet immediately.
 Your pooch could be suffering from anaphylaxis, a potentially fatal allergic reaction that requires prompt veterinary care.

 Does your dog suffer from anxiety?
 Whether your fur baby hides in the closet during thunderstorms or suffers from separation anxiety when you leave the house, bald patches on your dog’s tail don’t always mean they have a physical health problem.
 Dogs who suffer from anxiety and depression are inclined to compulsive behaviors, such as incessant barking or tail chewing.
-If your dog’s tail is constantly damp and disheveled, it’s highly likely they’ve been chewing on it while you’re away.
+If your dog’s tail is constantly damp and disheveled, they’ve likely been chewing on it while you’re away.

 Is your otherwise calm dog suddenly biting at himself?
 Have you noticed tiny brown flecks in their coat?
 It sounds like fleas are the likely culprit.
 We recommend taking your pooch to the vet for a flea treatment, having pest control tackle your yard, and deep-cleaning your house to kill these tenacious pests.